zupo/awesome-pytest-speedup/README.md

 ## pytest-xdist

 The most popular tool to help you use all cores is [`pytest-xdist`](https://pypi.org/project/pytest-xdist).
-It supports running across multiple cores, multiple CPUs, even on remote machines!
+It supports running across multiple cores and CPUs, even on remote machines!

 It usually doesn't work out-of-the-box in a real-world project with complex fixtures, databases involved, etc. The main reason is that `session`-scoped fixtures run on all workers, not just once.
 There are [a couple of workarounds](https://pypi.org/project/pytest-xdist/#making-session-scoped-fixtures-execute-only-once), but they are not trivial.